2021 - A Year in Review

 February

-March 2021
+March

-Back in Denver, WR4 coordinated with Tim Baker and Dave Edwards from Primal Wear, Inc., where Primal donated hats, t-shirts, and socks to the Pueblo Warrior students.
+Back in Denver, We Ride 4 coordinated with Tim Baker and Dave Edwards from Primal Wear, INC., where Primal donated hats, t-shirts, and socks to the Pueblo Warrior students.
 Ernesto will use these gifts as incentives to keep the kids rolling!
-TJ Juskiewicz put the "frosting on the cake" by donating medals to be given out to the students as they show improvement.
+TJ Juskiewicz put the frosting on the cake by donating medals to be given out to the students as they show improvement!
+Don't you think that the "luck be with you" is with all of us in this beautiful partnership?

 April

-Still not enough light and not enough warmth for the weeknight rides to startup—- so, our fearless Zwift leaders charged on with leading Zwift rides.
+Still not enough light and not enough warmth for the weeknight rides to startup - so, our fearless Zwift leaders charged on with leading Zwift rides.
 Thanks to Gina Lotito, Sharon Madison, Matt Jonsen, and Jon Moore for keep on keeping on!

 May

-And, we can't forget the grand birthday celebration at Reynolds Landing parking lot when almost 80 of us broke into singing Happy birthday to our fearless leader, the one and only Sharon Madison.
+And, we can't forget the grand birthday celebration at Reynolds Landing parking lot when almost 80 of us broke out into song, singing "Happy Birthday" to our fearless leader, the one and only Sharon Madison!
 We lit up Deer Creek for sure with our colors and again lit up the Brewery, where we toasted a few beers for the birthday celebration.

 June